Information Statement* Mission Saver Student Account

 Requests for investments into your MSSA received by us before 11.00am on any business day is generally processed on that day.
 While we make every effort to ensure timely processing, we cannot guarantee same-day completion.

-We reserve the right to refuse your request to invest in a MSSA and are not required to disclose why your application was refused.
+We reserve the right to refuse any application to invest in a MSSA and are not required to disclose reasons for doing so.

-You can manage your MSSA through the CDF Community Fund Online portal by completing the Member Online Access Request.
+You can manage your MSSA through the CDF Community Fund Online portal by completing a Member Online Access Request.

-You must provide at least 31 days’ notice to us if you wish to withdraw any money held in your MSSA.
-This means the withdrawal can be processed no earlier than the 32nd day after your redemption request is received.
+A minimum of 31 days' notice is required to withdraw funds from your MSSA.
+This means withdrawals can be processed no earlier than the 32nd day after your redemption request is received.

-You can withdraw your investment online via CDF Community Fund Online subject to the 31-day notice requirement by following the
+Withdrawals can be requested online via CDF Community Fund Online subject to the 31-day notice requirement, through

 Notice of Withdrawal (NOW) process.